tarkah/lazystream/README.md

 - Defaults to grabbing the current days games. `--date YYYYMMDD` can be specified for a certain day.
 - An m3u playlist can be generated for all games with the `--playlist-output` option
 - An xmltv file with corresponding m3u playlist can be generated with the `--xmltv-output` option
+    - Default starting channel is 1000 in output.
+This can be changed with `--xmltv-start-channel INT`

 ```
 ❯ lazystream --help